nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/api-angular/generators/storybook-migrate-stories-to-6-2.md

+---
+title: '@nrwl/angular:storybook-migrate-stories-to-6-2 generator'
+description: 'Migrates stories to match the new syntax in v6.2 where the component declaration should be in the default export.'
+---

 # @nrwl/angular:storybook-migrate-stories-to-6-2

 Migrates stories to match the new syntax in v6.2 where the component declaration should be in the default export.